 We had an annual National Park Pass so we kept driving, but all others need to stop at the Arches National Park Visitor Center to pay the entrance fee.
 The Arches National Park entrance fee is $30 for a private vehicle, good for 7 days.

-Places to Stay Near Arches National Park
+Places to Stay Near Arches National Park with Kids

-Moab, Utah is a great base for exploring Arches National Park and Canyonlands National Park. post.
+Moab, Utah is a great base for exploring Arches National Park and Canyonlands National Park.

 We stayed at the Moab Rim RV Campark, which is located just outside of Moab but only a few minutes’ drive from town center.
 The campsites were small-ish, but there was still enough room for our enormous family-sized tent.

 The one thing that set this campground apart from the rest is the service – I was only half-joking when I said, “The last time I had service this good was at the Four Seasons!”.
-The staff at the campground went far beyond the call of duty when it came to making sure we had everything we needed.
+The staff at this Moab campground went far beyond the call of duty when it came to making sure we had everything we needed.

 If you are planning on camping near Arches National Park, we highly recommend Moab Rim RV Campark.